 Jeremy qualified as a lawyer in 1987 and remained at the same City of London headquartered international law firm until the end of 2017.
 He became a partner in 1994.
 He served as a member of the firm’s board, as global head of energy and as managing partner for the energy group.

-- BTI Consulting Group Client Service All-Stars, 2022
+- BTI Consulting Group Client Service All-Stars - MPV, 2023

-Jeremy serves as a trustee of Pimlico Opera, a charity which brings the benefits of music to disadvantaged primary schools and prisons.
+Jeremy serves as a trustee of Pimlico Opera, a charity which brings the benefits of music to disadvantaged primary school children in the UK and to prisons.

 - “Adapting the IADC International Offshore Daywork Drilling Contract for use under English Law” 2006